A young Nashville teacher I know, let’s call her Mary, is changing the world.

 Shop for the lowest-cost loan.
 Don’t walk right to your realtor’s contact for your mortgage.
 That’s called the turkey trot.
 Hundreds of lenders compete for your business online.

-Your realtor may suggest you line up a qualified guarantor for your mortgage, or a co-purchaser.
+Your realtor may suggest you line up a qualified guarantor for your mortgage, or buy a home with a co-buyer.
 They’re smart options for many women.

 “Having a co-purchaser like a parent certainly helps to qualify for a lower cost loan,” Professor Keys said.
 “Just be sure to establish who is responsible for both the up-front and ongoing costs of homeownership.”